In the Trump era, evangelicals take center stage on Israel policy

 Trump received a little bit of applause from the RJC audience — and condemnation from Jews outside the room.

-While they tend to vote on domestic issues, few matters are more divisive within American Jewish circles than Israel's borders.
+While American Jews tend to vote on domestic issues, few matters are more divisive within their circles than Israel's borders.

 "Occupation has fractured the Jewish community in a lot of ways," Ruttenberg said.
 "We’re definitely not monolithic about it."